jade-bejide/Social-Recommender-System/README.md

 * You will need a personal computer/laptop that has constant Internet Access
 * You will need <a href="https://www.python.org/downloads/">Python3</a> installed

+### Things To Note

+* Due to the current limitations in accessing the IMDb database, titles are scrapped manually to the software rather than updated automatically, this means that -for now- there are a limited number of titles available to rate but this will hopefully be rectified/updated regularly in the future
+* This software is built using Python, therefore it may be slower than compiled software.
+Nevertheless, there is a 30 second guarantee of which, results will be loaded within 30 seconds.
+If they don't, feel free to report this!

 ### Installing the software

 1. Download the folder 'Instructions'